ChantalWere/alx-system_engineering-devops/README.md

-Create a magic file school.mgc that can be used with the command file to detect School data files Task 19.
-File type: School
+Create a script that switches the current user to the user betty Task 0.
+My name is Betty